 The Sea Eagle Stealth Stalker STS10 Frameless Fishing Boat is a lightweight-two person rig that comes equipped with four built-in rod holders.
 The boat is stable and has two 360-degree swivel seats made specifically for fishing.
 You can mount a gas or electric motor up to 5 HP to jet across a lake, or paddle around with the boat’s 5-foot oar set.

 The Togiak Float Tube combines comfort with performance.

 The Togiak Float Tube features a comfortable high-backed stadium seat with adjustable support straps.
 The hydrodynamic hull shape is stable and buoyant.
 For a small belly boat, this fishing vessel is replete with storage space.

 Do you need an inflatable boat for running whitewater?

 For some people, there’s nothing better than a whitewater river trip.
 Get your friends, a permit, and load up your raft with everything you need for a day—or more—on the river.
-The first river boats were wooden dories, but today, inflatable boats are often the go-to choice for river trips.
+The first riverboats were wooden dories, but today, inflatables are often the go-to choice for river trips.
 Whether you want to paddle with your friends or use a motor, inflatable rafts are a great option for whitewater expeditions.

 Not all inflatable rafts are equipped for the same type of water.
 Some rafts are only rated for Type II rapids, while others are made for more serious water.
 Make sure not to exceed your raft’s rating level.